 As well as providing accommodation for delinquent and criminal children, the government housed deprived, neglected and abused children.
 Some were cared for by foster families.

-People felt it was better for children to live with extended family or in foster homes, and from the 1980s many institutions closed.
+People increasingly felt it was better for children to live with extended family or in foster homes, and from the 1980s many institutions closed.

 Children’s homes, 21st century

-Children who live in residential homes in the 21st century continue to do everyday things like go to school and play sports.
+Children who live in residential homes in the 21st century continue to do everyday things like go to school and play sport.

 In 2018 Oranga Tamariki – Ministry for Children ran four care and protection residences for children aged 12 to 16 needing short-term care and protection while arrangements were made for them to receive care in a family home.
-Oranga Tamariki also ran four youth justice facilities for young people aged 14 to 16 who have been charged with an offence, are on remand, or have been sentenced to a youth justice residence by the Youth Court.
+Oranga Tamariki also ran four youth justice facilities for young people aged 14 to 16 who had been charged with an offence, were on remand, or had been sentenced to a youth justice residence by the Youth Court.

 Foster care and family homes

 Some children under 16 who cannot live in their own homes live in foster care.
 Foster parents receive a care allowance to pay for the children’s care.
-This includes money for board and food, but also clothing, birthday and Christmas presents and weekly pocket money.
+This includes money for board and food, but also clothing, pocket money, and birthday and Christmas presents.

 Foster care is thought to be better for children than living in a residential home.
 Oranga Tamariki has a pool of foster families, and also supports charities with their own foster families.
-Sometimes a decision is made by the Family Court that it is best for a child to remain in foster care.
+Sometimes the Family Court decides that it is best for a child to remain in foster care.
 In this case, foster parents may become permanent caregivers.

 Some children live in family homes owned by the government.
 Caregivers live in the homes rent-free and receive an allowance for the children.
-Children are usually in this form of care for a short time while Oranga Tamariki and their family work out what will be the best place for them to stay.
+Children are usually in this form of care for a short time while Oranga Tamariki and their family decide on the best place for them to stay.

 Some children have suffered neglect or even abuse from foster parents or other carers, but many receive good care.
-Wherever possible people try to keep children with their own parents or extended family.
+Wherever possible decision makers try to keep children with their own parents or extended family.